tox-dev/tox/CONTRIBUTING.rst

 Look through the GitHub issues for enhancements.
 Here is a filter you can use: https://github.com/tox-dev/tox/labels/enhancement

-:ref:`Talk <contact>` to developers to find out how you can implement specific features.

 Write documentation
 -------------------

 tox could always use more documentation.
 What exactly is needed?

 * More complementary documentation.
 Have you perhaps found something unclear?
-* Documentation translations.
-We currently have only English.
 * Docstrings.
 There can never be too many of them.
 * Blog posts, articles and such -- they're all very appreciated.